 The contact hours for each student in this unit consist of 48 hours of workshops (2 hours x 2 workshop/week x 12 weeks).
-The two weekly workshops have been set aside as a four hour block, and at times the two timetabled workshop activites will each take up different proportions of this block.
-Attendance at both weekly workshops is compulsory.
+There are two weekly workshops with attendance at both compulsory.

 It is expected that students will spend ~3 hours each week on self-directed study of the specified learning materials in preparation for class (~36 hours).

 The remaining 66 hours of workload is allocated to working on assessment tasks.

 Participation in workshops is a compulsory condition of this unit, and attendance will be recorded.
 In order to pass this unit students must participate in at least 80% of the 12 weeks of workshops, either in person or on-line via virtual room.
 Students who cannot attend in person will need to have approval from the unit convenor to attend virtually.
 In the event that you cannot attend a workshop due to illness or unavoidable commitments, contact the Unit Convener as soon as possible.
 Students must provide a medical or counsellors certificate or other relevant supporting documentation if they are absent.